 Cymbidium Orchid Care

 Beautiful, wonderful Cymbidium Orchids!
-I live in Santa Barbara, CA which has the greatest concentration of orchid growers in our country.
-The cymbidium season here is October through May so I always have a vase full of beautiful blooms in my house during these months.
+I used to live in Santa Barbara, CA, which has our country’s greatest concentration of orchid growers.
+The cymbidium season here is October through May, so I always have a vase full of beautiful blooms in my house during these months.
 They last for weeks.
-Both the cut flowers and plants are even sold at our farmers’ market.
+The cut flowers and plants are even sold at our farmers’ market.

 pin cymbidium orchids